Nadolina/WGS_Kastner_lab/README.md

   -b pass the bam file
 ```
 <br />
-The -l option was implemented here as a temporary solution to passing batches or pointing to BAMs in another directory besides the working directory.
+The -l option was implemented here as a temporary solution to passing batches, but the bam still needs to be copied into your working directory (the location) because the script moves into that directory.
 For the -l to work on a batch, you currently need to loop through a textfile with one location per line.
 It will work best if you use the prescribed working directory structure in "Inputs", where sample directories are named for sample IDs.
 This is because the -l looks for anything named *bam in the directory provided.
 For example:

 ```
 while read loc; do sbatch --mem=129g --cpus-per-task=16 --gres=lscratch:400  $SCRIPTS/pre-process-pipe.sh -l $loc ; done < HC-batch-091324.txt